srobo/kitbook/docs/competition/teams/role-descriptions/reception.md

 should allow people wearing SR wristbands to enter the building at will (they should check that people walking in have one, or follow the procedure above).

-**Note: for any teams entering the competition trying to hand back kit at reception, please direct them to the arrivals desk**
+**Note: All receptionists at the start of Saturday will be handling the arrivals desk too.**

 Throughout the competition reception staffers will encounter a variety of members of the public enquiring what the event is, or otherwise receiving